ayadij/carrierwave-concert-log/README.md

 # README

-### Site requirements:
+### Project requirements
-* build a rails app with postgresql
+- uses postgresql
-* create CRUD for blogs/posts
+- CRUD functionality
-* install devise
+- nav-bar stored in a partial
-* install petergate
+- image logo link in nav-bar
-* install bootstrap
+- devise gem
-* make it so users can only visit the home page without registering or signing in
+- petergate gem
-* a signed in users should only be able to read blogs/posts
+- bootstrap
-* setup an admin who can edit/create/and delete blogs/posts
+- google fonts
-* create a nav bar
+- useers can only visit the home page when not registered or signed in
-* store it in a partial and render it in the layout file
+- signed in user can view all content but cannot create, edit, or destroy log posts
-* use bootstrap to style the nav-bar
+- admin user can create, edit, and destroy log posts
-* use google fonts to further customization
+- uses carrierwave to allow a user to upload photos on the page and see them displayed
-* implement an image link in the nav-bar
+- linking to aws bucket is an optional bonus